 Hair transplantation is done in a doctor's office and can take between 4 to 8 hours depending on the extent of the transplantation.

 Traditionally, hair transplantation has been performed in multiple planned sessions that are spaced 3-6 months apart.
 A typical session might average between 150 and 300 grafts.
 However, more recently the trend is to place more grafts per session.
 It is not uncommon for sessions to involve 750 to 2000 grafts.
-The purported benefit of these “megasessions” is reduced number of hair transplantation visits to achieve hair restoration in a shorter period of time.
+The purported benefit of these 'mega sessions' is a reduced number of hair transplantation visits to achieve hair restoration in a shorter period of time.
 The possible downfall is reduced overall graft survival where grafts are packed very close together.

 The procedure is usually done under local anaesthetic and does not cause too much discomfort.
-In most cases, immediately after the hair transplant the hairs fall out of the grafts, and do not regrow for 1-3 months.
+In most cases, immediately after the hair transplant the hairs fall out of the grafts and do not regrow for 1–3 months.
 The donor sites gradually heal to leave slight scarring but this is concealed by “lifetime” hair growing around the site.
-Patients need to be aware that hair transplantation does not produce an instaneous head of hair but the results are seen over time.
+Patients need to be aware that hair transplantation does not produce an instantaneous head of hair but the results are seen over time.

 Hair transplantation is a surgical procedure so complications can and do occur as with any other surgical procedure.
-Possible complications include
+Possible complications include:

-Unfortunately, the areas affected by balding are likely to progress.
+The areas affected by balding are likely to progress.

 The following techniques are still performed although they have largely been replaced by hair transplantation.

 These techniques produce a more dramatic and instantaneous result but are becoming less popular because of the following reasons: